jfowkes/pycutest/paper/paper.md

 The `CUTEst` [@cutest] library is a widely used collection of nonlinear optimization test problems, based on the original `CUTE` [@cute] and `CUTEr` [@cuter] packages.
 It has a collection of over 1,500 problems, many of which are parametrized to allow for variable dimensions through user-selectable parameters.
-However, despite the popularity of `CUTEst`, it is currently only accessible through Fortran, C or MATLAB interfaces provided with the main package, or through the Julia interface `CUTEst.jl` [@cutestjl].
+However, despite the popularity of `CUTEst`, it is currently only accessible through Fortran, C, or MATLAB interfaces provided with the main package, or through the Julia interface `CUTEst.jl` [@cutestjl].
 In particular, it is not possible to use `CUTEst` in Python, even though Python is widely used in numerical computing and has a large ecosystem of open source software for nonlinear optimization.